 1. Adjust any oven shelves before you turn on the oven.

-2. Turn the oven to the correct temperature before you start to cook.
+2. Turn the oven to the right temperature before you start to cook.

 3. Use oven mitts to remove hot dishes from the oven or stove.

-4. Remember to turn off the oven or stove when you have finished cooking.
+4. Remember to turn off the oven or stove when you’ve finished cooking.

-5. Be careful with sharp knives, keep your fingers away from the blade.
+5. Be careful and watch your children when they’re using sharp knives or cutting tools.
+Keep fingers away from the blade.

 6. Always cut food on a chopping board.